seasann/seasann/readme.md

 1. Bulkiness: SSG are getting bulkier, and require thousands of dependencies

-2. Transparency: You just write some markdown and it will be tranformed by some complicated cli into strange html.
+2. Transparency: You just write some markdown and it will be transformed by some complicated cli into strange html.

 3. CSS.
 If you use an SSG today, you are pretty much giving away your control to some theme made by another guy.